Eaton County Clerk’s Office Records Vault

 Birth Records – 1867 to present

 Recorded in the county where the birth took place.

-Public record if more than 100 years old.
+Public record if more than 100 years old, otherwise a private record.

 Death Records – 1867 to present

 To find a person's year of death you might try searching an online Social Security Death Index.